necko-moe/necko3-frontend/README.md

 **necko3-frontend** is the pretty face of the [necko3](https://github.com/necko-moe) project — a single-page admin panel that lets you manage your self-hosted crypto payment gateway without touching a single `curl` command _(unless you're into that)_.

-It talks exclusively to [necko3-backend](https://github.com/necko-moe/necko3-backend) endpoints that sit behind `X-API-Key` auth.
+It talks exclusively to [necko3-backend](https://github.com/necko-moe/necko3-backend) endpoints that sit behind `API key` auth.
 Configure blockchains, add tokens, create invoices, watch payments roll in, and stalk your webhook deliveries — all from a warm, responsive UI that works just as well on your phone as it does on a 4K monitor.

 The whole thing is a static SPA.
 No server-side rendering, no Node runtime in production, no hidden backend magic.
 Build it once, throw the output into any web server, and she takes it from there.